novemberlc/HousingAntiCheat/README.md

 4. Hold shift and right click in any blank space in the folder
 5. Click "Open PowerShell window here"
 6. Run `npm install` to install the required dependencies

-[//]: # (idk if this is how the config will be done. also ADD URL needs to be replaced with a wiki article)

 7. Make a copy of "config-template.json" and name it "config.json"
 8. Edit the config with your own information.
 A detailed description of the config can be found [here](ADD URL)
 9. Run `node index.js` to start the Discord and Minecraft bots!